 Back to finding old boyfriends.
 Old boyfriends and the guy you thought was a major hottie and your friends thought was a hottie and who took you completely by surprise when he kissed you because HE WAS A HOTTIE.

 It was also a good place for an employed but indebted young person to be as real estate was dirt cheap.
-I paid $280 a month for my cute one-bedroom apartment on Bissonnet with the 50s-era teal bathtub, sink and toilet.
+I paid $280 a month for my cute one-bedroom apartment with the 50s-era teal bathtub, sink and toilet.
 I was two miles from work and didn't have to get on the freeway.

 Back then, I didn't like the freeway because of the congestion and it was a pain in the neck.
 Now, I don't like it because of the congestion and THE SPEED!
 OMG THE SPEED!